 - Special social events, including Handel’s Messiah lecture and concert and pumpkin carving

 Summer-only program: Students who are not available to study during the academic year or who, because of work or family considerations, cannot relocate to the Twin Cities for the duration of their studies, can opt to complete the program requirements through summer-only courses.
 Typically, three courses are offered each summer during a six-week session, with each class meeting during daytime hours twice a week.

 Non-degree students: Students who are interested in taking a course, but who are unsure whether they can commit to completing a full MA in Catholic studies degree, have the option to enroll in up to two courses as non-degree status.
 Both courses may be applied toward a graduate degree at a later point.
-More information on non-degree admission can be found on the Admissions page.
+More information on non-degree admission can be found on the Application and Admissions page.